iaeiou/blue-plankton-2/content/posts/vitamin-d-covid-19.md

 ### Related reading

+General research on vitamin D:

 <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2759054/" target="blank">Vitamin D and Respiratory Health</a><br/>National Institutes of Health<br/>
 "...\[T]here is mounting evidence that \[vitamin D] plays a beneficial role in the prevention and/or treatment of a wide range of diseases.
 In this brief review the known effects of vitamin D on immune function are described in relation to respiratory health.
 Vitamin D appears capable of inhibiting pulmonary inflammatory responses while enhancing innate defense mechanisms against respiratory pathogens."

 <a href="https://pubmed.ncbi.nlm.nih.gov/18400738/" target="blank">Vitamin D deficiency: a worldwide problem with health consequences</a><br/>National Institutes of Health<br/>
 "Vitamin D deficiency is now recognized as a pandemic. . .
 Vitamin D deficiency has been associated with increased risk of . . infectious diseases."\
 \
-*Update: November 29, 2020:*\
+*Updated: November 29, 2020:*\
-I've added some new articles and studies below.
+Additional research or medical advice on relationship of vitamin D and COVID-19:

 <a href="https://www.endocrine.org/news-and-advocacy/news-room/2020/study-finds-over-80-percent-of-covid19-patients-have-vitamin-d-deficiency" target="blank">Study finds over 80 percent of COVID-19 patients have vitamin D deficiency</a>